mahavedalla/mahavedalla/docs/questions/nibbana/is-nibbana-a-substance.md

-# Is Nibbāna a substance?
+Question: Is Nibbāna a substance?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: MN 26; AN 9.36